Early season snowstorm coats Midwestern U.S., affects travel

 "It couldn't be light and fluffy.
 It had to be heavy and wet," he said.
 "Gotta clear a path for people to walk."

 The storm also caused several Republican presidential candidates to cancel events in Iowa, home of the critical first nominating caucus.
-U.S. Senators Marco Rubio of Florida and Carly Fiorina, a former Hewlett-Packard chief executive, cut some events from their schedules.
-U.S. Senator Ted Cruz of Texas, who was in Iowa on Friday, canceled his events there on Saturday.
+U.S. Senator Marco Rubio of Florida and Carly Fiorina, a former Hewlett-Packard chief executive, cut some events from their schedules while U.S. Senator Ted Cruz of Texas canceled plans to visit the state.

 Snow was forecast to continue into the early evening hours, with single-digit Fahrenheit temperatures hitting parts of the northern Midwest overnight, she said.